qua-platform/quam/docs/components/channels.md

 ### Frequency Converters
 The `IQChannel` is usually connected to a mixer to upconvert the signal using a local oscillator.
-This frequency upconversion is represented in QuAM by a [FrequencyConverter][quam.components.hardware.FrequencyConverter]
+This frequency upconversion is represented in QUAM by a [FrequencyConverter][quam.components.hardware.FrequencyConverter]

 ```python
 from quam.components.hardware import FrequencyConverter, LocalOscillator, Mixer